shrutikapoor08/react-netflix/README.md

 ---

-Horizontal scrolling using useRef
+### ✅ Module 7: Horizontal scrolling using useRef

-Step 4: Add event handling -
+- understanding how to use useRef for implement horizontal scroll
-hover effect, handling events.
+---

 Step 5: routing - clicking opens a new page.